 Snow varies from wet and slushy to fine and powdery.
 Whatever the variety, the locals are uniquely and supremely equipped to deal with it.
 Roads are cleared regularly and kept open.
 Finnish airports, such as those serving Rovaniemi on the Arctic Circle and Kittilä and Ivalo much further north, are unsurpassed in terms of their ‘snow how’.
 State-of-the-art de-icing and snow-clearing equipment mean that airports here never close.

 At its most plentiful, the snow is thick and creamy, smothering the fells and forests with a pristine carpet that glows pink and blue during the magical kaamos period when the sun dips permanently below the horizon in the northernmost regions for several weeks.
 Many of the most picturesque wilderness locations might be remote, but snowmobiles are always available locally to traverse the most challenging landscapes.

-The resorts of Levi and Saariselkä with their Alpine slopes are at their busiest at this time.
+The resorts of Levi and Saariselkä with their Alpine slopes are at their busiest during Christmas and late winter.
 Some huskies and reindeer at northern animal farms are trained and experienced as film ‘extras’ and are able to take a break from regular tourist safari duties for this purpose.